rstrube/dotnet-console-app-boilerplate/README.md

 ## Configuration

-The code also establishes the best practice of using strongly-typed configuration objects that can be injected using dependency injection.
+The code also establishes the best practice of using strongly-typed configuration objects that can be injected using dependency injection as `IOptions<XXX>` instances.
 In the boilerplate code base we have strongly typed configuration objects for both activity parameter configuration [ActivityParamsConfig.cs](https://github.com/rstrube/dotnet-console-app-boilerplate/blob/main/src/ConsoleAppBoilerplate/Configuration/ActivityParamsConfig.cs) and for the upstream API we are wrapping [BoreClientConfig.cs](https://github.com/rstrube/dotnet-console-app-boilerplate/blob/main/src/ConsoleAppBoilerplate/Configuration/BoredClientConfig.cs) (for [Bored API](https://www.boredapi.com/)).
-These classes directly tie configuration objects that are locate in `appsettings.json` to strongly typed `IOptions<MyConfig>` objects that can be passed in via dependency injection into constructors.
+These classes directly tie configuration objects that are locate in `appsettings.json` to strongly typed `IOptions<XXX>` objects that can be passed in via dependency injection into class constructors.

 ### Bored API Configuration